Frequently Asked Questions

 Contact the Facilities Customer Service Center at 404-413-0600.

 How do I request a seat in the classroom if I use a wheelchair or need a particular type of desk or chair?

-Contact your Disability Services provider.
+Contact the Disability Services provider.
 In some instances, it may be possible to relocate a class.
-However, we encourage students to utilize the Panther Express and to allow sufficient travel time between classes during course registration.
+However, students are encouraged to utilize the Panther Express and to allow sufficient travel time between classes during course registration.

 There are several resources for tutoring on campus.
-One resource is Student Support Services, which provides tutoring to low-income students with disabilities on a limited basis.
-You will need a referral from Disability Services.
+One resource is Student Support Services, which provides tutoring to students with disabilities on a limited basis.
+Students will need a referral from Disability Services.

-Provide your instructor with a copy of the Request for Individualized Testing Accommodations (R.I.T.A) form and send a reminder the day before the exam.
+Provide the instructor with a copy of the Request for Individualized Testing Accommodations (R.I.T.A) form and send a reminder the day before the exam.

 What if my instructor says that I must take my exams at the same time as the class even though it creates a scheduling conflict with another class?

-Schedule a meeting as soon as your accommodations are approved with your instructors to facilitate your testing accommodations.
-Contact your Disability Service provider to ask for assistance with communicating your needs with the instructor.
+Students should schedule a meeting with their instructors as soon as their accommodations are approved to facilitate their testing accommodations.
+If there are any difficulties, students should contact the Disability Service provider to ask for assistance with communicating their needs with the instructor.

-It is not a requirement that your exam is proctored in the Disability Services office.
+It is not a requirement that exams be proctored in Disability Services.
 Some instructors may decide to either proctor the exam themselves or have a teacher's assistant proctor the exam.
-This is acceptable as long as you are receiving your approved accommodations.
+This is acceptable as long as students are receiving their approved accommodations.

 May I use my accommodation letter from another college or university to receive the same accommodations at Disability Services at Georgia State University?

-No, although we may use a previous accommodation letter as a guide for establishing accommodations, current documentation must be submitted for review.
-We will generate a new letter.
+No. Although Disability Services may use a previous accommodation letter as a guide for establishing accommodations, current documentation must be submitted for review.
+Disability Services will generate a new letter.